John Akar: Early life

 Akar was born in the small town of Rotifunk, Moyamba District in the Southern Province of British Sierra Leone, to an ethnic Sherbro mother and to a Lebanese father.
 Akar attended the E.U.B. primary school in Rotifunk, and proceeded to Albert Academy secondary school in Freetown.
 After he completed his secondary education, he moved to the United States.

 Career

 In 1960, Akar became the first non-Creole and the first Sherbro to be appointed Director of Broadcasting of the Sierra Leone Broadcasting Services (SLBS).

 In 1963, Akar founded the National Dance Troupe to encourage Sierra Leoneans to have pride in their cultural heritage.
 In 1964, he and the National Dance Troupe were invited to the United States to perform at New York World's Fair.
 They were presented with a plaque won for giving the best performance of the fair.
 In late 1964, they performed at the art festival in London.
 In 1965 they performed at the Negro Arts Festival in Dakar, Senegal.
 In 1966, they went on a four-month tour of Europe, including performances in Germany, Sweden and France.

-Akar was a repeat guest on the Merv Griffin Show on television.
+Known for his humor Akar was a repeat guest on the Merv Griffin Show on television.